lostb053/anibot/README.md

  /auth - Fetches info on how to authorize anilist account /code - Generates access token from the authorization code from authorization website /logout - removes authorization
+ /sfw - To toggle nsfw lock in groups
  /reverse - Reverse search powered by tracemoepy /watch - Fetches watch order for anime series /feedback - contact bot owner or main support grp at @hanabi_support